Is a Correction Looming Ahead for Keurig Dr Pepper Inc. (KDP)

-Keurig Dr Pepper Inc. (NASDAQ:KDP) went down by -0.06% from its latest closing price compared to the recent 1-year high of $37.11.
-The company’s stock price has collected 1.32% of gains in the last five trading sessions.
-Press Release reported on 07/09/21 that Keurig Dr Pepper to Report Second Quarter 2021 Results and Host Conference Call
+Keurig Dr Pepper Inc. (NASDAQ:KDP) went down by -2.33% from its latest closing price compared to the recent 1-year high of $37.11.
+The company’s stock price has collected -4.60% of loss in the last five trading sessions.
+The Wall Street Journal reported 14 hours ago that AMC, Square, Carnival: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Keurig Dr Pepper Inc. (NASDAQ :KDP) Right Now?